Frequently Asked Questions

 I have a disability and/or service animal.
 How do I request an accommodation?

 The Office of Residence Life partners with the Office of Disability Accommodation Support to provide housing accommodations for students with a verifiable need.
-Please view the following documents to read more about requesting housing accommodations:
+Please review the information located on their webpage for instructions on requesting housing disability accommodations and service animals.

 Room Renewal

-Will I be able to complete a room change during Spring 2024 even after renewing my room for the 2024-2025 academic year?
+Will I be able to complete a room change in Spring 2026 even after renewing my room for the 2025-2026 academic year?

 Am I eligible for Room Renewal?